Clemapfel/jluna/docs/manual.md

 ### Shared & Separate Memory

 By default, most memory allocated C++-side is incompatible with Julia.
 For example, a C++-side variable of type `char` is an 8-bit number, while a Julia-side `Char` has 32 bits.
 If we were to directly exchange memory between states, the value of the char would be corrupted.
-For more complex classes, for example comparing `std::set` to `Base.set`, the memory layout is even more different and directly sharing memoy is impossible.
+For more complex classes, for example comparing `std::set` to `Base.set`, the memory layout is even more different, making directly sharing memory impossible.

-Because of this, it is best to assume that we have to first **reformat** any C++-side memory before moving it Julia-side.
+Because of this, it is best to assume that we have to **reformat** any C++-side memory before moving it Julia-side.

 In jluna, the **inverse is not true**.
-We do not have to reformat Julia-side memory to interact with it C++-side, which is the entire purpose of the library.
-This is made possible through `jluna::Proxy`.
+We do not have to reformat Julia-side memory to interact with it C++-side.
+This is the entire purpose of the library, it is made possible through `jluna::Proxy`.

 `jluna::Proxy` is a proxy, or stand-in, of arbitrary Julia-side memory.
 Internally, it simply holds a pointer to whatever memory it is managing.
 Copying the proxy copies this pointer, not the Julia-side memory.
 Moving the proxy does not affect the Julia-side memory.
 If we want to actually change the Julia-side memory being managed, we use the proxies member functions.